RPDJF/42-Inception/README.md

 make fclean
 ```

-It will wipe out any change made by inception, except for the images
+It will wipe out any change made by inception